IRR, hurdle NPV & MIRR

 IRR Calculator FAQ

-How does the sensitivity analysis work?
+What does the sensitivity panel test?

 Financial Estimation Note